BuJo/swaytab/README.md

 ### TODO

-* Does not detect `alt`-key up, so cannnot use that to detect finished cycle
+* Does not detect `alt`-key up, so cannot use that to detect finished cycle
 * First window after toggling when moving to cycle mod is wrong
 * Focuses windows outside of current workspace